krisk0/razin/README.rst

 For now, I only offer

- a) Python binding to FLINT integer and rational matrice;
+ a) Python binding to some methods of FLINT;
  b) Some algorithms benchmarks (such as determinant, linear equations solver).

 Where are the files?